 The people of the Peninsula are a broad mix of cultures, the majority European in origin, although there are nearly 20% who are Māori, and 11% who are Pacific in background.
 A third of the community were born overseas, the most common of these being Asian.
 Some of the best times to see the community in action are at the following: A Night Market in the summertime, when there are stalls selling food, clothing, art, to the beat of local music.
 On Saturdays, games are often being played on any of the parks around the Peninsula (more about the Sports teams later).
 Anzac Day and Christmas feature street parades that involve the local community and are well supported.
 Every two years in March the Harbourview Sculpture Trail is situated in the wetlands down from the walkway and is an ideal setting for around fifty installations.
 A dedicated Facebook page has nearly 10,000 members and regular postings from helpful tips, to traffic accident notifications, to discussions about lost pets.
 This is the kind of community where people leave bags of lemons out for anyone to pick up, or offer items for free on the Facebook page.
 There are many smaller communities that make up the whole neighbourhood here, and some of these are centred around the churches that dot the Peninsula, virtually every denomination being represented.
 A hospice receives support through the local Op Shop and through fund-raising events, and the RSA enjoys a lively patronage and is strongly represented at ANZAC functions.

-Te Atatu Peninsula boasts one high school (Rutherford College), one Intermediate School (Te Atatu), two primary schools (Matipo and Rutherford), and three pre-schools (First Steps Te Atatu, Montessori Peninsula, and Rutherford).
+Te Atatu Peninsula boasts one high school (Rutherford College), one Intermediate School (Te Atatu), three primary schools (Matipo, Peninsula and Rutherford), and three pre-schools (First Steps Te Atatu, Montessori Peninsula, and Rutherford).

 In the very heart of this lively neighbourhood is the main shopping centre and Countdown Supermarket, but the new library and community centre is the focal point.
 There are four meeting rooms and a large gymnasium as part of the centre, and available for rent.
 Classes and events of all sorts take place at or near the Community Centre, from School Holiday programmes, Yoga, Zumba, to Fashion Shows.
 You can keep up with Events here.
 The library, which has space for children’s programmes and computer study area, features huge glass doors that open out onto the children’s play area and a memorial park where ANZAC Day is annually celebrated.
 Long before the new Community Centre and Library, there has been a Community House that still serves the locals.
 Here you can attend classes that offer anything from Inland Revenue assistance to knitting and crochet classes.
 First Aid classes are held, along with Sign Language lessons, and anything to do with Legal Aid.
 A Justice of the Peace is available every week or by appointment.
 In terms of services for this community, a purpose-built medical complex built in the last ten years is situated at the entrance to the Peninsula.
 It features a large medical centre Peninsula Medical, along with associated services like physiotherapy, podiatry and pharmacy.